abengtss-max/compliance-workshop/labs/lab-02-cis-compliance-scenario.md

 - **Custom RBAC roles** in use without proper justification
 - **Network security groups** with overly permissive rules

-**Team Discussion (5 minutes):** Which violations pose the highest security risk to the organization?
+**Assessment:** Consider which violations pose the highest security risk to the organization.

 ---